Proposal and Submission Handbook

 - Request feedback from colleagues and peers.

-- Schedule a meeting with your contact at Research and Sponsored Programs to discuss idea/funding opportunities.
+- Schedule a meeting with Research and Sponsored Programs to discuss idea/funding opportunities.

 - Service Contracts are based upon a scope of work to provide expertise for a list of mutually agreed upon deliverables within a given timeline.